 If unique sounds are not seen, and unique images are without sounds, then how do we know certain sounds relates to certain images?
 We know that specific units of images refers to a specific unit of sound because we are aware of the “concept” of language.
 I know that, the image “A” is associated with the sound “A” because I already understand the concept—which is that of English language.

 Saussure referred semiotics as “general” linguistics because he saw how “sounds” can be represented with even more specific sonic units known as “phonemes”; and “images” into specific “graphemes” (and within these, we can create even more units such as glossemes, cheremes, etc.).
 In effect, this turns language into an object that can be studied as a science, such as linguistics.
-For Derrida, expanding general linguistics into phonemes and graphemes does not solve any of the fundamental problems of language in relationship to “being” in the Heideggarian sense.
+For Derrida, expanding general linguistics into phonemes and graphemes does not solve any of the fundamental problems of language in relationship to “being” in the Heideggarian sense (our existence).
 This is because Derrida saw how linguists are just going to create more conceptual sounds and images to represent our current system of sounds and images.
 We must be cautious here, because Derrida is not trying to critique linguistics.